trufflesuite/drizzle-utils/packages/new-block-stream/README.md

 ### createNewBlock$

 Creates an RxJS observable that will monitor the blockchain for new blocks.
-Supports both subscriptions and polling.
+Supports both [Web3 subscriptions](https://web3js.readthedocs.io/en/1.0/web3-eth-subscribe.html#eth-subscribe) and polling.

 #### Parameters